Arbury: History

+In 1980, local primary schools took part in a project called 'Arbury 1980' - which traced the history of the district back to the iron age and resulted in the 1981 book 'Arbury Is Where We Live!'

 Local life

 The community is served by the Church of the Good Shepherd, a red brick church designed by Stephen Dykes Bower.
 The chancel was built in 1958 and the nave in 1963–4.
 Opened in 1963, it became the parish church of its own parish in 1969.
 The Arbury community centre opened in 1974, which is also home to the Arbury Community Church.

 The Roman Catholic community of Arbury worship at St Laurence's church in Milton Road.

 Arbury Court houses a post office, library, supermarket and other local shops.
 The Carlton Arms public house lies on Carlton Way, which follows the route of the Roman Akeman Street.
 Crime rates are lower here than in many parts of central Cambridge.

+Each June a community carnival is held in Arbury Town Park.